How Cocaine is Made: Origins, Additives, and Distribution

 • Opioids - Opioids are sometimes added to cocaine as their CNS depressant properties can create a unique high in combination with stimulants.
 The most common opioid found in cocaine today is fentanyl, an incredibly dangerous synthetic opioid that is responsible for most drug-related overdose deaths in the US today.

-These combinations can are also sometimes sold as different types of cocaine, some of which can cost more than normal cocaine and are almost always more harmful.
+These combinations are also sometimes sold as different types of cocaine, some of which can cost more than normal cocaine and are almost always more harmful.

-Getting help for a cocaine use disorder
+Getting help for cocaine use disorder

 The health risks of buying cocaine on the street are more prevalent today than ever before, with harmful substances such as fentanyl being regularly used as cutting agents by drug dealers.
-While the risk of fatal overdose should be enough to dissuade users, dependence and addiction mean that many will take still use cocaine despite knowing the dangers as they feel they can’t function without it.
+While the risk of fatal overdose should be enough to dissuade users, dependence and addiction mean that many will still use cocaine despite knowing the dangers as they feel they can’t function without it.

 That is why seeking addiction treatment such as inpatient rehab or outpatient programs is so vital.
 Through a combination of behavioral therapy and detoxification, cocaine users can adapt to life without the substance and regain a sense of normality.
 Visit our rehab directory today to find cocaine use disorder treatment in your area.